Duke-wei/string-dispatch/README.md

 # String-Dispatch

-string-dispatch is a lightweight factory model dispatch tool whitch use string to get different handler that do what's you want.
+string-dispatch is a lightweight factory model dispatch tool whitch use string to get different handler do what's you want to do.

 ## Features